Thor110/AIrchive/README.md

 Conversation logs: https://hf.co/chat/r/1gJTQ7w?leafId=21fc542d-b68e-42d4-8a9e-723e0d0bef63

-The idea was also refined further in discussion with GPT5
+The idea was also refined further in discussions with GPT5 and Gemini3

 **Concept and architecture by Edward James Gordon.**